Czech (with Slovak), French, German, Modern Greek, Italian, Polish, Portuguese, Russian and Spanish

 You may receive salary payments or grants to offset some or all of these costs.
 Also, if you receive government funding for the rest of your course, you will still be entitled to government support during your year abroad.
 Hardship funds are available from the Faculty of Medieval & Modern Languages for students who can demonstrate particular difficulties related to their year abroad.
 These are awarded through a termly application process.

 Courses including beginners’ Russian are slightly different, as they are the only courses with a prescribed year abroad option.
 Students have to take an 8-month Russian Language Undergraduate Studies course in Yaroslavl (www.rlus.co.uk) during their second year.
 Students will not incur an additional tuition fee, however, they will be liable for additional administration and visa fees.
-In 2015/6, these fees were £145 and £35 respectively.
+For students starting their year abroad in 2017 these fees are £145 and £45 respectively.

 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.